SSWConsulting/SSW.Rules.Content/rules/mandatory-vs-suggested-pr-changes/rule.md

 * **PBI** – Important, but create a PBI to fix this in future

 By prefixing the comment with one of the categories above, the reviewer can make it clear to the author if they must make the change or not.

+When adding 'PBI' comments, a "good Samaritan" approach is to create the PBI and link to it (add a TODO).
+Alternatively if you just leave the comment and want the requester to do it, they should do the same (add a TODO with a link to the PBI) before you approve it.
+See [todo-tasks](https://www.ssw.com.au/rules/todo-tasks/) for more details.

 ## Pull Request Comment Examples